CekanLucas/jungle/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+Any numbers for expirary date (as long as in the future) and CVC If it asks for phone number just go back and use normal sighnup with credit card info.

 More information in their docs: <https://stripe.com/docs/testing#cards>